Subscribe to my future newsletters by clicking here.

 Northern Ireland Affairs Committee:

-In the Northern Ireland Affairs Committee, we’ve been looking further into the impact of Brexit and devolution and democracy in Northern Ireland, including dealing with the deficit.
+In the Northern Ireland Affairs Committee, we’ve been looking further into the impact of Brexit, on the border and fisheries in Northern Ireland, as well as continuing to look at devolution and democracy.
 You can find details of the evidence sessions to date and the committee’s upcoming business here.

 As always, if there are any street repairs in your area, such as potholes, pavement repairs or broken street lights, you can report these issues and concerns to me quickly and easily here so I can ask for the repairs to be investigated and addressed.